 Is there a love triangle?
 Of sorts.
 I initially thought Lennon was the love interest but when Jude shows up he seems to fill that role, and as I mentioned above I didn't care for Jude at first.
 By the end though I was firmly in his camp.
 Jude and Lennon come from a very prominent family and we slowly learn about some issues in their life that have shaped them to be who they are.
 So the characterizations here are solid, which is something this author doesn't seem to have any problems with, and the feel of the setting is there- the deep woods, an insular town in the middle of nowhere, secrets to be revealed.
 The only issue I had is the reveal, or the reason behind it all.

 I honestly felt like it was a little far- fetched how everything came together, how smoothly some of the pieces fit.
-Having read City of the Lost and its sequel by this same author, I feel like those books are deeper and better, and this is I believe Armstrong's first foray into YA so maybe the different feel is intended, but I just didn't like this one as much.
 It's a fine YA mystery with an engaging protagonist, and she totally won me over with Jude, but it just doesn't quite reach City of the Lost levels for me.
 Still it's a solid YA read and an entertaining (and at times suspenseful) tale.